Coltsfoot is a perennial member of the sunflower family that is native

 In Germany and Austria, coltsfoot, also known as coughwort, was once

-complaints.
-The herb also has a long history of use in China for similar
+used to produce teas, tonics and syrups.
+The herb also has a long history of use in China.

-Although coltsfoot contains quercetin, kaempferol and other
+Although coltsfoot naturally contains quercetin, kaempferol and other

-anti-inflammatory compounds, the presence of pyrrolizidine alkaloids
+compounds, the presence of pyrrolizidine alkaloids

 makes the internal use of the herb risky.